-Scotland has a reputation for difficult roads, but that really needn't be the case.
-Driving in Scotland takes you through some of the most breathtaking scenery in the world and is an experience to be savoured.
+Scotland has a reputation for difficult driving, but that really needn't be the case.
+Driving in Scotland takes you through some of the most breathtaking scenery in the world and it's really an experience to be savoured.
 Armed with the right information, you will be able to enjoy your road trip of Scotland safely.

 Here are some hints to help you have the best experience on Scotland's breathtaking driving routes as you enjoy your self-drive tour.
 You may also find this page and video from Visit Scotland helpful, especially if you need to check your eligibility to drive or hire a car in Scotland.

-Driving in Scotland in winter requires a few additional tips - see our handy guide on tips for driving in Scotland in winter.
+Driving in Scotland in winter requires a few additional preparations and considerations - see our handy guide on tips for driving in Scotland in winter.

 Don't be afraid of single-track roads